The Projects and Construction Review: Saudi Arabia

 Prior to the passage of the new Bankruptcy Law, bankruptcy proceedings were simplified and had the aim of administering a guided settlement of a debtor's obligations.
-Pursuant to the Bankruptcy Preventive Settlement Law,18 the process for settlement may be initiated by the debtor19 and is guided by designated committees at local chambers of commerce.20 Secured lenders may be exempted from settlement proceedings to the extent of their preference with relation to the collateral.21 A more detailed bankruptcy law that sets out procedures for liquidation and reorganisation has been finalised and approved by King Salman bin Abdulaziz Al Saud pursuant to Royal Decree No. M/05 dated 28/05.1439 H (corresponding to 13 February 2018 G), which was thereafter published in the Official Gazette (Um Al-Quraa) on 06/06/1439 H (corresponding to 21 February 2018 G).
-The Bankruptcy Law will enter into force from the date of its implementing regulations being issued, which will not exceed 180 days from the publication date of the Bankruptcy Law.
-This new Bankruptcy Law will effectively replace the Law of Settlement Against Bankruptcy issued pursuant to Royal Order No. M/16 dated 04/09/1416 H and all other provisions or laws that are inconsistent with it.
+Pursuant to the Bankruptcy Preventive Settlement Law,17 the process for settlement may be initiated by the debtor18 and is guided by designated committees at local chambers of commerce.19 Secured lenders may be exempted from settlement proceedings to the extent of their preference with relation to the collateral.20 A more detailed bankruptcy law that sets out procedures for liquidation and reorganisation has been finalised and approved by King Salman bin Abdulaziz Al Saud pursuant to Royal Decree No. M/05 dated 28/05.1439 H (corresponding to 13 February 2018 G), which was thereafter published in the Official Gazette (Um Al-Quraa) on 06/06/1439 H (corresponding to 21 February 2018 G).

 i Licensing and permits

-The General Environmental Law22 requires government bodies overseeing the permitting of projects in Saudi Arabia to require project owners to undertake an environmental impact assessment during the feasibility study phase for all projects that may yield a negative environmental impact.23 The guidelines for impact assessments are set out in Appendix 2 (Standards and Procedures for Assessing Environmental Impact for Industrial and Development Projects) of the Law's Implementation Rules.
-An environmental impact assessment is subject to the approval of the General Authority of Meteorology and Environment Protection.24 In addition, persons overseeing projects with negative environmental impact are required to put in place contingency plans to prevent or mitigate negative environmental impact and to ensure their ability to execute these plans where needed.25
+The General Environmental Law21 requires government bodies overseeing the permitting of projects in Saudi Arabia to require project owners to undertake an environmental impact assessment during the feasibility study phase for all projects that may yield a negative environmental impact.22 The guidelines for impact assessments are set out in Appendix 2 (Standards and Procedures for Assessing Environmental Impact for Industrial and Development Projects) of the Law's Implementation Rules.
+An environmental impact assessment is subject to the approval of the General Authority of Meteorology and Environment Protection.23 In addition, persons overseeing projects with negative environmental impact are required to put in place contingency plans to prevent or mitigate negative environmental impact and to ensure their ability to execute these plans where needed.24

 ii Equator Principles